The party has gone out of bounds!

 "It's hard to explain.
 I've given (name withheld) half of the house, my house, and apartment, and he holds it over my head and says he can have me thrown out and just bulldozes me in a way I can't deal with.
 Believe me, I'm devasted."

-We aren’t sure why Fred’s bandmates, friends, or management are allowing the abuse Fred has experienced to go on or why they think Fred being fearful of being thrown out of his own home is ok.
+We aren’t sure why Fred’s bandmates or friends are allowing the abuse Fred has experienced to go on or why they think Fred being fearful of being thrown out of his own home is ok?
 However, Fred has expressed his concerns to many of us over the years, saying he can’t stand up to this person who causes him so much pain.

 Why bring awareness to this conflict?

-Businesses followed and use Breyting's best practices.
+Businesses were inspired by Breyting’s approach to non-adversarial agreements.
 Now, Fred and his attorneys are challenging the very foundation of this type of non-adversarial operating agreement.
 Instead of being advisers to Fred, as the agreement states, Fred's attorneys demand that each partner have legal representation and aggressively advocate for their client, which prevents Fred and Von from following their conflict resolution process.
 This is not at all what collaborative law is.
 It is exactly what Fred and Von agreed not to do—give over their power to people who are not trained to resolve conflict.

-The agreement and its mission are much more significant than the partner's conflict as it is a fight for freedom—the freedom for business partners to make a conscious choice to legally commit themselves to an agreement that binds them to a non-adversarial process where the partners solve their own disputes.
+The agreement and its mission are much more significant than the partner's conflict as it is a fight for freedom—the freedom for business partners to make a conscious choice to legally commit themselves to an agreement that binds them to a non-adversarial process based on their values.

 So, what's next?

-We have been in a holding pattern for over a year waiting for Fred to engage in the conflict resolution process.
+We have been in a holding pattern waiting for Fred to engage in the conflict resolution process.
 In the meantime, we are committed to finding the good in this horrible situation and are working on the projects below to further the collaborative law movement and help heal the people hurt by this conflict.

 Documentary